The Leung Lab

 Postdoctoral Fellow | Metabolism T32 Training Grant Recipient

 Christy received her BS in Molecular and Cellular Biology from the University of Arizona (2011), where she also went on to earn her PhD in Immunobiology (2017).
 Her graduate work focused on gut autoimmunity, the microbiota, and public health.
 In 2018, she took a governmental postdoctoral fellowship with the New York City Public Health Laboratory, working on the laboratory side of disease surveillance and outbreak response for the city, as well as international laboratory capacity-building.
 In 2022, Christy joined the Leung Lab as a postdoctoral fellow, and currently blends her love of both mechanistic immunology and global health toward cholera serosurveillance projects, as well as immunometabolism studies in mucosal associated invariant T (MAIT) cells.
+She’s an aspiring metabolism and omics nerd, and is passionate about finding patterns in data.
 In her spare time, Christy loves to be active outdoors in any capacity, to get lost in good nonfiction, experiment in the kitchen or garden, and spend time with her husband.

-Paola received her B.S. in Microbiology from Universidad Ana G. Mendéz (UAGM), Carolina Campus where she was a Pfizer honor scholar in 2021.
-In 2019, she took part in a research fellowship with the University of Utah Department of Infectious Disease in Dr. Anne Blaschke’s lab studying complicated pneumonia in children.
-In 2020, she received a fellowship to work with Dr. Juan Gonzalez at UAGM studying nanoparticle properties to develop more efficient peacemakers.
-Now in Dr. Leung’s lab she will work in global health directed cholera prediction modeling, as well as potentially in aspects of gut immunology.
-In her spare time, she enjoys being in the outdoors, open water diving, cooking and spending time with her mother.
+Paola received her B.S. in Microbiology from Universidad Ana G. Mendéz (UAGM), Carolina Campus, Puerto Rico, where she was a Pfizer honor scholar from 2017 to 2021.
+In 2019, she participated in a summer research fellowship with the University of Utah Department of Infectious Disease in Dr. Anne Blaschke’s lab, studying complicated pneumonia in children.
+In 2020, she received a fellowship to work with Dr. Juan Gonzalez at UAGM studying nanoparticle properties to develop more efficient pacemakers.
+In Dr. Leung’s lab, she is working on prediction modeling for viral infection in children with diarrheal illness and their associated pathogens, and is leading a clinical study for potential biomarkers in children with diarrhea.
+Lastly, since 2022, Paola has been part of the Master of Science in Clinical Investigation (MSCI), preparing trainees for careers in health sciences and global health-related fields.
+She enjoys being outdoors, open-water diving, cooking, and reading in her spare time.

 Anna Jones, MD, MPH